Google does it. So do Apple, IBM, Tesla, UPS, and many more. What do these companies have in common?

 COVID Circumstances

-The pandemic forced many people out of work.
-As tensions eased and fear dissipated, employers expected a rushing return to work to match the rush of consumers anxious to leave their homes again — but that’s not what happened.
+In addition, the pandemic forced many people out of work.
+So, as tensions eased and fear dissipated, employers expected a rushing return to work to match the rush of consumers anxious to leave their homes again — but that’s not what happened.

-Many people weighed the reality — was their job really worth it?
+Also, many people weighed the reality — was their job really worth it?
 Was their annual wage enough to justify the sometimes long hours or maltreatment coupled with less than a living wage?
-This led to what’s being called the Great Resignation.
+So, this led to what’s being called the Great Resignation.

-Many employers are still scrambling to fill positions that had more than enough applicants (pre-COVID).
+Furthermore, many employers are still scrambling to fill positions that have more than enough applicants (pre-COVID).
 So, they have to do something they’ve never considered before to fill these positions — drop some of their lofty requirements, like prior experience and college degrees.

 Even when offering better wages and sign-on bonuses for new hires, many companies still struggled to fill positions come January 2021.
-This caused a drastic drop in jobs requiring college degrees in the first 6 months of the year.
+So, this caused a drastic drop in jobs requiring college degrees in the first 6 months of the year.

 Over the next 5 years, experts suggest that more than 1.4 million positions will open to those with no college degree — or without high school education.
 This is good news!